gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough4.md

 Here we provide a pair of lists – one for when the selection condition is true, the other for when it is false.

 The name `"picked"` is just one we have chosen to call the selection.
-The type of selection here is `Single` meaning we can only select one item at a time.
+The type of selection here is `seSingle` meaning we can only select one item at a time.

 Because we will reuse the scatterplot specification in several examples, we can declare the basic specification in its own Elm function: